Careers in General Practice in Bristol, North Somerset & South Gloucestershire

 DHG are privileged to enjoy close links with the local Public Health Department (South Gloucestershire) and are the first local practice to have developed a joint role with one of the GPs undertaking part-time public health training and project development.

-Both Downend sites are training practices for Severn Deanery and University of Bristol Medical School and have a full commitment to medical student and post-graduate training.
+We are a training practice for Severn Deanery, University of Bristol Medical School and the University of the West of England and have a full commitment to medical student and post-graduate training.

-The practice encourages staff to participate in CEPN and LMC run training courses.
+The practice encourages staff to participate in local CEPN and LMC training programmes.

-DHG has a patient list of more than 25,000 and the best NHS Choices ratings in the area.
-The practice is proud to offer a dedicated Patient Experience lead who supports users to provide feedback on great care as well as when care could have been better.
+DHG has a patient list of more than 27,000.
+The practice is also proud to offer a dedicated Patient Experience lead who supports users to provide feedback on great care as well as when care could have been better.